AirVLN/AirVLN/README.md

         addr, server, thread = serve()
     TypeError: cannot unpack non-iterable NoneType object
     ```
-    Solution: Kill the process that is using the port (default port is 30000) or change the port.
+    Possible Solution: Kill the process that is using the port (default port is 30000) or change the port.

 2. Error:
     ```